jamescarson3/ctls2017/docs/intro_to_linux_02.md

 /home1/03439/wallen/folder1/
 ```

-Or, we could use a shortcut, `..`, which refers to the parent directory - one level higher than the present location:
+Or, we could use a shortcut, `..`, which refers to the parent folder - one level higher than the present location:

 ```
 $ pwd